-Chance to Beat All
+Probability to Beat Baseline

 SmartStats Calculates the Potential Loss to Reduce the Risk of Choosing a False Winner

-SmartStats takes into account the probability that B may beat A. The potential loss is the lift you can lose out on if you deploy A as the winner when B is actually better.
+SmartStats takes into account the probability that B may beat A. The potential loss is the lift you can lose out on if you deploy A as the winner when B is better.
 With traditional Frequentist statistics, you rely on reaching significance.
 If you haven’t committed to sample size, you are at a high risk of getting a false positive or a false winner.

 Summary of the New Goals Creation Panel

 With the new Bayesian model, you do not need to enter the settings under the Goals section anymore to calculate the estimated duration for the test.
 Instead, we would collect the data for the first week for the campaign and would use it as a baseline for calculations.

 You only need to add the setting while setting up the Revenue goal in the campaign.
 You need to enter the current revenue per visitor for the pages that are part of the campaign.